In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Offshore Certificate of Competence.

 - Towing under open sea conditions and in confined areas

 - Boat handling in confined areas under sail

 - Helmsmanship and sail trim to sail to the best advantage (point of sails)

 - Use of warps for securing in an alongside berth and for shifting berth or winding

 - Efficient use of sails depending on the point of sails

 - Properties, use and care of synthetic-fibre lines

-- Engine operations and routine checks
+- Engine operations and routine checks and troubleshooting

 - Improvisation of jury rigs following gear failure